 An online loan calculator (or your own calculator) can help you determine how extra costs like origination fees and prepayment penalties can affect the cost of repaying the refinanced loan.

-As we mentioned earlier, these fees can increase the total cost of a loan so that even a refinanced loan with a lower interest rate might mean you end up paying more to borrow money in the long run.
+As we mentioned earlier, these fees can increase the total cost of a loan so that even a refinanced loan with a lower interest rate might mean you end up paying more in the long run.

 5. Consider prequalification for a personal loan